nestybox/sysbox/README.md

 ## Under the Covers

+Sysbox was forked from the excellent [OCI runc][oci-runc] in early 2019 and it stands on the shoulders of the work done by the OCI runc developers.

+Having said this, Sysbox adds significant functionality on top.
+It's written in Go, and it is currently composed of three components: sysbox-runc, sysbox-fs, and sysbox-mgr.

 Sysbox uses many OS-virtualization features of the Linux kernel and complements these with OS-virtualization techniques implemented in user-space.
 These include using all Linux namespaces (in particular the user-namespace), partial virtualization of procfs and sysfs, selective syscall trapping, and more.

-The [Sysbox User Guide](docs/user-guide/README.md) has more info on this.
+More on Sysbox's design can be found in the [Sysbox user guide](docs/user-guide/design.md).

 ### Sysbox does not use hardware virtualization

 Though the containers generated by Sysbox resemble virtual machines in some ways (e.g., you can run as root, run multiple services, and deploy Docker and K8s inside), Sysbox does **not** use hardware virtualization.

-It's purely an OS-virtualization technology meant to create containers that can run applications as well as system-level software, easily and securely.
+Sysbox is a pure OS-virtualization technology meant to create containers that can run applications as well as system-level software, easily and securely.

-This makes the containers created by Sysbox fast, efficient, and portable.
+This makes the containers created by Sysbox fast, efficient, and portable (i.e., they aren't tied to a hypervisor).

-Isolation wise, it's fair to say that they provide stronger isolation than regular Docker containers (by virtue of using the Linux user-namespace), but weaker isolation than VMs (by sharing the Linux kernel among containers).
+Isolation wise, it's fair to say that Sysbox containers provide stronger isolation than regular Docker containers (by virtue of using the Linux user-namespace and light-weight OS shim), but weaker isolation than VMs (by sharing the Linux kernel among containers).

-## Comparison to related technologies

-Sysbox is pretty unique: it is (to the best of our knowledge) the only OCI-based container runtime that allows Docker and Kubernetes to deploy "VM-like" containers capable of running systemd, Docker, K8s, etc., with ease and strong isolation from the underlying host (i.e., no privileged containers).

-See this [blog post](https://blog.nestybox.com/2020/10/06/related-tech-comparison.html) for a high-level comparison between Sysbox and related technologies such as LXD, K8s.io KinD, Ignite, Kata Containers, rootless Docker, and more.

 ## Contributing